-The Fall Retreat is Saturday, September 2 – Monday, September 4.
-The Teen Advisors and some of the adult chaperones will meet at St. Mark UMC around lunch time Saturday, September 2 (exact time TBA) and take buses to the retreat.
+The Fall Retreat is Saturday, September 1 – Monday, September 3.
+The Teen Advisors and some of the adult chaperones will meet at St. Mark UMC around lunch time Saturday, September 1 (exact time TBA) and take charter buses to the retreat.
 The buses will bring you back to St. Mark around dinner time Monday (exact time TBA).

 The Fall Retreat has several purposes.
 (1) The retreat will allow you to meet Teen Advisors from your school and from schools around Columbus.
 (2) You’ll spend a lot of time talking about the purpose of Teen Advisors, how it began, what Teen Advisors stand for, and why it’s important.
 (3) You’ll learn some details about what you’ll be doing the next year as a Teen Advisor.
 (4) You’ll have the opportunity to sign the Teen Advisor Contract.
 If you choose to sign, you will be a Teen Advisor and will commit to living with integrity and abstaining (staying away from) drugs, alcohol, and sexual activity.
 We’ll spend a lot of time talking about the contract and how it works.